-Krajina region but also in Central and Eastern Slavonia), the citizenship status of the ethnic Serb population living in these regions remained unresolved for almost a decade.
+The citizenship status of Croatia's Serb minority in the Krajina region was particularly problematic.29 Given the fact that in 1991 the Croatian Serb militia, with the help of the Yugoslav federal army, took control of almost one-third of Croatia's territory (mostly in the Krajina region but also in Central and Eastern Slavonia), the citizenship status of the ethnic Serb population living in these regions remained unresolved for almost a decade.
 Croatian Serb refugees, who fled or were forced to leave Krajina during and after the Croatian military takeover in 1995 and found themselves in Serbia or Bosnia-Herzegovina (in the Serb entity), were in a particularly difficult situation.
-They were all legally Croatian citizens but did not possess a certificate of Croatian citizenship (domovnica) and, therefore, could not claim all their rights as Croatian citizen.
-Up until the political changes in 2000, the Croatian authorities imposed numerous obstacles to prevent ethnic Serb refugees from acquiring valid documents (certificates on citizenship, passports, etc.) testifying to their citizenship - the goal being to make their return to Croatia and the restitution of their goods impossible (Imeri 2006: 129-31).
+They were all legally Croatian citizens but did not possess a certificate of Croatian citizenship (domovnica) and, therefore, could not claim all their rights as Croatian citizens.
+Up until the political changes in 2000, the Croatian authorities imposed numerous obstacles to prevent ethnic Serb refugees from acquiring valid documents (certificates of citizenship, passports, etc.) testifying to their citizenship - the goal being to make their return to Croatia and the restitution of their goods as difficult as possible (Imeri 2006: 129-31).

 With the death of Croatian President Franjo Tudjman and the subsequent defeat of his party (HDZ) in the 2000 parliamentary elections, Croatia declared its willingness to satisfy rapidly all the conditions necessary for EU membership.
 As a consequence, the situation regarding citizenship policy has significantly improved.
-Although there have as yet been no changes in the text of its citizenship law, the administrative practice in the area reveals a greater degree of inclusiveness towards ethnic non-Croats - without, however, withdrawing privileges offered to ethnic Croats outside the country.
-Today, Croatian Serb refugees face no significant obstacles in acquiring proof of Croatian citizenship, although some issues related to the citizenship policies of the 1990s remain unresolved.29 The EU stated that the return of these refugees to Croatia and the full restitution and reparation of their material goods was an important political condition for Croatia's membership talks.
+Even though no significant amendments to the citizenship law were made until 2011, the administrative practice in the area revealed a greater degree of inclusiveness towards ethnic non-Croats, without, however, withdrawing privileges offered to ethnic Croats outside the country.
+Today, Croatian Serb refugees face no significant obstacles in acquiring proof of Croatian citizenship, although some issues related to the citizenship policies of the 1990s remain unresolved.30 The EU stated that the return of these refugees to Croatia and the full restitution and reparation of their material goods was an important political condition for Croatia's membership talks.